Christopher Addison, 1st Viscount Addison: Family

-Lord Addison married firstly Isobel, daughter of Archibald Gray, in 1902.
-They had two daughters and three sons.
-Isobel, the daughter of a wealthy Scottish businessman and shipping agent, supported her husband morally and financially when he embarked upon a career in politics.
-After her death in 1934 Addison married secondly Dorothy, daughter of Frederick Percy Low, in 1937.
+After Isobel's death in 1934, Addison married secondly Dorothy, daughter of Frederick Percy Low, in 1937.
 Lord Addison died in December 1951, aged 82, only two months after the end of his political career.
 He was succeeded in his titles by his eldest son, Christopher.
 Lady Addison died in September 1982.

 Selected publications

 Addison wrote an important paper, "On the Topographical Anatomy of the Abdominal Viscera in Man, especially the Gastro-Intestinal Canal", that was published in four parts in the Journal of Anatomy and Physiology between 1899 and 1901: